 - Thor 100, 130, 200, 250: 1K+ Ohms (the light blue wire coming out of the coil) Note: The coil has electronics in it which makes this value difficult to measure so any value greater than 1K Ohms is OK.

 The easiest and best way to test the ignition system is with the ignition spark tester tool which is available from AutoZone or eBay for under $10.

 Set the tester to 20 KV (kilovolts), remove the spark plug, connect the tester, and spin the engine.
 If possible, use a drill to turn the engine at 400-600 RPM.
 Using the manual or electric starter on the engine may not turn it fast enough to perform an adequate test.
-There must be a bright spark between the two points inside the tester.
-If it passes, you know the ignition is probably OK.
+There must be a bright white spark between the two points inside the tester.
+If the test passes, you know the ignition is probably OK.
 If it fails, continue with the tests below to determine which component(s) is faulty.

 If pilots want to do a quick check of the ignition coil without the tester, get a used spark plug and set the gap to +0.045" and repeat the above test.
 The greater gap will insure that the coil has the ability to produce a good spark while under load.
 If there is a good spark, the coil is probably OK but using the tester provides a better test.